 - Get staff to evangelise for you.
 Ask your employees to spread the word.
 Brief them fully about the benefits of the new product or service, and encourage everyone - not just salespeople - to tell customers and other contacts in their networks.
 Online social networking tools such as Twitter can be particularly effective for this.

-- Mail the news.
+- Send updates to your network.
 Use your customer database to tell everyone about the new product or service (but make sure you comply with data protection laws).
-Add brief details to everyday emails, too, and include leaflets in outgoing correspondence to save on postage.
+Add brief details to everyday emails, too - you could add them to your signature - and include leaflets in outgoing correspondence to save on postage.

-- Affiliate.
-Affiliate marketing means teaming up with another business whose products or services attract similar customers.
+- Make friends.
+Affiliate marketing means teaming up with another business whose products or services attract similar customers to your.
 Agree to promote their new offer, while they promote yours.
 If appropriate, combine forces to see off a competitor.

 - Say it for nothing.
 Make the most of free advertising.
 If you apply online, web directories such as yell.com and Thomson Local will include your business listing under a product or service category without charge.

 - Be an attention seeker.
-Try to get publicity for the new offer.
+Try to get publicity in the press for your new offer.
 Which magazines or newspapers have the sort of readers who would want to buy it?
-Create a press release that sells the benefits to readers and include photographs if you can.
+Create a press release that sells the benefits to readers, and include photographs if you can.

 Adzooma knows how to improve your Google Ads campaigns.
 Identify missed opportunities and improve conversion rates with a free performance report.